amdavidson/do-ip-update/README.md

 # do-ip-update.sh

-A simple script that can be run as a `cron` job to keep a Digital Ocean DNS record up to date.
+A simple script that can be run as a `cron` job to keep a Digital Ocean DNS record up to date with the outside IP address of the machine running the script.

 This is especially useful for rolling a simple dynamic DNS service using the free DNS hosting from DO.

-## Running
+## Running directly

 Run the script as follows